Accessible Customer Service Policy

 We will train each person as soon as is practicable after they are assigned their duties.
 Training will include the following:

-- A review of the purposes of the Accessibility for Ontarians with Disabilities Act, 2005 and the requirements of the Accessibility Standards for Customer Service Regulation.
+- A review of the purposes of the Accessibility for Ontarians with Disabilities Act, 2005 and the requirements of the Regulation 191/11: Integrated Accessibility Standards.

 - How to interact and communicate with people with various types of disabilities.